The Picard group of the moduli space of curves with level structures: The moduli space of curves

 \begin{theorem}[{Arbarello-Cornalba \cite{ArbarelloCornalba}, see also \cite[Theorem 17.3]{HainModuliTran}}] For $g \geq 4$, the class $c_1(\Line_g)$ generates $\HH^2(\Mod_g;\Z) \cong \Z$. \end{theorem}

 For the second, let $\Line_g(L) \in \Pic(\Moduli_g(L))$ be the pullback of $\Line_g$.
 We will need the following recent theorem of G.\ Farkas.

-\begin{theorem}[{Farkas, \cite[Theorem 0.2]{Farkas}}] For $g \geq 3$ and $L \geq 2$ such that $L$ is even, $\Line_g(L) \in \Pic(\Moduli_g(L))$ is divisible by $4$. \end{theorem} \begin{remark} The statement of \cite[Theorem 0.2]{Farkas} differs from Theorem \ref{theorem:farkas} in two ways.
-First, the line bundle $x$ given there actually lives in Picard group of the moduli space $\SpinModuli^{+}_g$ of curves with even spin structures.
-For $L$ even, the orbifold $\Moduli_g(L)$ is a finite cover of $\SpinModuli^{+}_g$, so the line bundle whose existence is asserted by Theorem \ref{theorem:farkas} can be obtained by pulling back $x$.
-Second, the statement of \cite[Theorem 0.2]{Farkas} actually refers to a compactification of $\SpinModuli^{+}_g$ and contains a number of extraneous boundary terms that vanish when restricted to the actual moduli space. \end{remark}
+\begin{theorem}[{Farkas, \cite[Theorem 0.2]{Farkas}}] For $g \geq 3$ and $L \geq 2$ such that $L$ is even, there exists some $\theta_g(L) \in \Pic(\Moduli_g(L))$ such that $4 \theta_g(L) - \Line_g(L)$ is torsion. \end{theorem} \begin{remark} The statement of \cite[Theorem 0.2]{Farkas} differs from Theorem \ref{theorem:farkas} in three ways.
+First, the line bundle $\theta_{\text{null}}$ given there actually lives in Picard group of the moduli space $\SpinModuli^{+}_g$ of curves with even spin structures.
+For $L$ even, the orbifold $\Moduli_g(L)$ is a finite cover of $\SpinModuli^{+}_g$, so the line bundle whose existence is asserted by Theorem \ref{theorem:farkas} can be obtained by pulling back $\theta_{\text{null}}$.
+Second, the statement of \cite[Theorem 0.2]{Farkas} actually refers to a compactification of $\SpinModuli^{+}_g$ and contains a number of extraneous boundary terms that vanish when restricted to the open moduli space.
+Third, there is no mention of torsion in \cite[Theorem 0.2]{Farkas} because Farkas is making a computation in the rational Picard group. \end{remark}